antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Scaling-of-epidemiology-models-with-multi-site-compartments.md

 ### Analogy with Large scale air-pollution modeling

-There is strong analogy between be MSEMEA and Eulerian models of Large Scale Air-Pollution Modeling (LSAPM), [AA3, ZZ1].
+There is a strong analogy between MSEMEA and Eulerian models of Large Scale Air-Pollution Modeling (LSAPM), [AA3, ZZ1].

 The mathematical models of LSAPM have a “chemistry part” and an “advection-diffusion part.”
-It is hard to treat such mathematical model directly -- different kinds of splitting are used.
+It is hard to treat such mathematical model directly -- different kinds of splittings are used.
 If we consider 2D LSAPM then we can say that we cover the modeling area with steer tank reactors, then with the chemistry component we simulate the species chemical reactions in those steer tanks, and with the advection-diffusion component we change species concentrations in the steer tanks (according to some wind patterns.)

 Similarly, with MSEMEA we separated the travel of population compartments from the “standard” epidemiological modeling interaction between the population compartments.